A living document on how to juggle these damned things.

 .
 This

-was removed as Kyber transformed into ML-KEM, ostensibly to get the speedup by avoiding hashing the
+was removed as Kyber transformed into ML-KEM, ostensibly to get the speedup

-large ciphertext while also making the IND-CCA proofs of security simpler because that was the
+by avoiding hashing the large ciphertext while also making the IND-CCA proofs

-security goal at the time.
+of security simpler because that was the security goal at the time.
 Alas.

 ML-KEM (and Kyber and some others) are implicitly rejecting KEMs.
-In ML-KEM, the implicit rejection
+In ML-KEM,

-value is derived from randomness (part of the decapsulation key) and the ciphertext (which is
+the implicit rejection value is derived from randomness (part of the

-implicit rejection ‘key’ but not the real shared secret. 💀 This means that ML-KEM cannot be
+bound by the implicit rejection ‘key’ but not the real shared secret. 💀 This

 -secure or X-BIND-CT-PK

-restricted to the smaller set of binding properties for implicitly rejecting KEMs.
+set of binding properties for implicitly rejecting KEMs.

 ML-KEM.Decaps_internal from FIPS 203, demonstrating implicit rejection